infor-design/enterprise-wc/doc/COMPONENTS.md

 #### Regional Considerations

 Add info on what behaviors or considerations the developer needs to know regarding when running in different languages.

-### Code the Types

-We include type `d.ts` files for typescript users so that they can get the typings for events, settings and public methods.
-These three things should be added to the types.
-Review the current examples

 ### Code the Tests